 Long distance callers make long distance calls,

-And the silence makes me lonely.
+And the silence makes me lonely.“Lost in the Supermarket”

 -The Clash